kexiZeroing/kexiZeroing.github.io/src/posts/js-string-array-object.md

 theDog.toString(); // "Dog Gabby is a female chocolate Lab"
 ```

 JavaScript calls `valueOf()` to convert an object to a primitive value.
-You rarely need to invoke the valueOf method yourself; JavaScript automatically invokes it when encountering an object where a primitive value is expected.
-A unary plus sign can sometimes be used as a shorthand for valueOf.
+You rarely need to invoke the `valueOf` method yourself; JavaScript automatically invokes it when encountering an object where a primitive value is expected.
+A unary plus sign can sometimes be used as a shorthand for `valueOf`.

 ```js
 +"5" // 5